crypticpy/GrantScope2/README.md

 ### Legacy single-page router (temporary, optional)
 - The legacy single-file selectbox router in [`app.py`](GrantScope/app.py) has been retired by default in favor of multipage navigation.
 - For temporary compatibility/testing, you can enable it by setting the environment variable `GS_ENABLE_LEGACY_ROUTER=1` before running the app.
 This legacy mode will be removed in a future release.

+### Data Fetching
+GrantScope includes a Candid API data fetcher tool that allows users to retrieve grant data directly from the Candid API:
+- Configure the CANDID_API_KEY in your environment or secrets
+- Use the fetcher script at [GrantScope/fetch/fetch.py](GrantScope/fetch/fetch.py) to retrieve data based on various filters
+- The fetcher includes rate limiting and error handling for reliable data retrieval

 ## Contributing
 We welcome contributions to enhance the Grant Analysis Dashboard.
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
 Let's collaborate to make this tool even more valuable for the grant analysis community!